ClaudiuGeorgiu/Obfuscapk/README.md

 Note: existing files will be overwritten without any warning.

-* `-i` is a flag for ignoring known third party libraries during the obfuscation process, in order to use less resources, to increase performances and to reduce the risk of errors.
+* `-i` is a flag for ignoring known third party libraries during the obfuscation process, to use fewer resources, to increase performances and to reduce the risk of errors.
 The
 [list of libraries](https://github.com/ClaudiuGeorgiu/Obfuscapk/blob/master/src/obfuscapk/resources/libs_to_ignore.txt)
 to ignore is adapted from [LiteRadar](https://github.com/pkumza/LiteRadar) project.